SHaroonShah/Readme-Developers-Hub---Production/docs/📊 Additional services guides/additional-services-user-guides/tracking-webhook-1/webhook-suspension.md

 <Callout icon="💡" theme="default">
   ### *Tip*

-  *To avoid webhook suspension, it is highly recommended to set up a monitoring system before we send the suspension.
-In case the webhook is suspended, you can[reactivate](https://docs.intersoftsapient.net/docs/create-tracking-webhook) it by turning on the **Activate** toggle in the GUI.*
+  *To avoid webhook suspension, we highly recommend setting up a monitoring system before the suspension notification is triggered.
+If the webhook does get suspended, you can[reactivate](https://docs.intersoftsapient.net/docs/create-tracking-webhook) it by enabling the **Activate** toggle in the GUI.*

   <Image align="center" alt="Activating tracking webhook" border={true} caption="Activating tracking webhook" src="https://files.readme.io/a76feb6-image.png" width="660px" />
 </Callout>